 They looked backwards to help them see forwards.

-When Mark told of Jesus' triumphal entry into Jerusalem, he quoted from the prophets who had spoken to the people as they envisioned return from exile.
-And he quoted from Psalms.
+When Mark told of Jesus' triumphal entry into Jerusalem, he quoted from Psalms and from the prophets who had spoken to the people as they envisioned return from exile.

 We still are reading the Gospel of Mark.
 And we still are being held captive.
 For some Christians, the captors are actual human overseers.
 For others, they are powerful forces.
 As individuals, we may be worried about loss of health or loss of a specific loved one.
 Or, as a community, we have shared concerns--like the devastating floods in North Dakota this past weekend.

 And today, we can think of the economic strictures around the globe.

 How much have we lost?Let us also look backward to help us see forward.
 Here are some excerpts from Psalm 118:

 I thank you that you have answered me and have become my salvation.

 The stone that the builders rejected has become the chief cornerstone....

 This is the day that the Lord has made; let us rejoice and be glad in it.

 Save us, we beseech you, O Lord!
 O Lord, we beseech you, give us success!